By Liberty Lawson

 One of the most successful programs for school attendance at SISP was implemented by Yelle Rigole, a Belgian volunteer at the school who found some students so curious about his surfboard, that eventually he made them a deal.
 If they attended school 5 days a week, they would be able to take surfing lessons with him on the weekend.
 This initiative started over 10 years ago and, since that time, many of the graduated students are now working as surf instructors themselves at the Kovalam Surf Club that Jelle co-founded.
 SISP has also recently built a skate park with ramps and bowls to occupy the kids when the monsoon stops them from surfing.
 The tagline 'No School, No Surf' and 'No School, No Skate' is graffitied throughout the playground and since the surfing initiative started, attendance rates have increased dramatically!

 Within a few days of arriving, Cassidy and Elizabeth (our fisheries team) began racing the sun each morning to make it down to the fish markets in Vizhinjam at dawn.
 After watching the boats come in early and the seemingly incomprehensible and chaotic fish auctioning process take place, they had the opportunity to speak to local fishermen, auctioneers and the fisherwomen, who sell the fish, about the issues they've been facing in recent years.
-These men take their small wooden boats into the open ocean, sometimes for months at a time, and year upon year have had to travel further and further out to sea in search of a profitable catch.
+The fishermen take their small wooden boats into the open ocean, sometimes for months at a time.
+Year upon year they have had to travel further and further out to sea for longer periods of time in search of a profitable catch.
 They estimate that over the past few decades, over twenty species have disappeared.
 Their concerns over species lost is coupled with the fact that they often catch more plastic in their nets than fish.
-The raw sewage that feeds into the harbour and the overwhelming lack of infrastructure in the area compounds the problems that the fishing community faces on a daily basis
+The raw sewage that feeds into the harbour and the overwhelming lack of infrastructure in the area compounds the problems that the community faces on a daily basis

 Meanwhile, our Eco-tourism team Lily and Sarah donned their BCD's and went out for an underwater clean up with Bond Safari, a local dive school, to collect rubbish and examine the health of the ocean from beneath the waves.
 Jackson Peter, the manager of Bond, has high hopes of becoming India's premier dive school, however this will require some serious efforts to improve the health of the local marine environment.
-Currents usually direct the majority of trash out to sea, however the impact that pollution and over- fishing is having on shore is overwhelming to say the least and the enormous impacts it's having on marine health often go under the radar.
+Currents usually direct the majority of trash out to sea, however the impact that pollution is having on shore is overwhelming to say the least and results in the enormous impacts on marine health often going unnoticed.
 Implementing regular clean ups and dealing with the waste on land is the first step forward, while running education programs for fishermen, tourists and divers is key to shifting perspectives on waste and the impact that it's having on the sea...